Is Online School Worth It? Home Depot VP Says It’s the Best Choice for Her Son - Crimson Global Academy US

 Like many families who relocate, the Scardinos faced challenges with course placement.

-Because we moved around… he would be on the same level math… it was sort of difficult for him going to new schools to really get into the more advanced math classes.
+Because we moved around, he often stayed at the same maths level, and it was difficult for him at new schools to get into the more advanced classes.

 Kimberly wanted him to be able to take summer courses, advanced classes, and the calculus he’d need to be competitive for top engineering programs, and she wanted this without artificial roadblocks like age-based prerequisites.

-At CGA, he was able to load up… with as many classes as he needed.
-What was important to me is… the Da Vinci program… I could get him extra one-on-one… teacher [support] to really help him through… when I knew some of the courses would be challenging.
+At CGA, he was able to take as many classes as he needed, and what was most important to me was the Da Vinci programme, which gave him extra one-on-one teacher support to help him through courses I knew would be challenging.

 Blog Banner